 The doctoral degree in Mechanical Engineering requires 42 semester hours of coursework (on a letter-grade basis) beyond the bachelor's degree or its equivalent.
 Course grades must be C or higher to satisfy PhD degree requirements.
-Also, CETL classes do not meet these respective course requirements

 Major Area 24 Must be in a coherent subject area appropriate to ME, or related combinations.
 If you completed a master's thesis in this area, it may count for nine semester hours toward this requirement (a copy of the M.S. thesis abstract must be attached to the Ph.D. program of study form).
 ME 6753, ME 6789, and ME 6799 do not meet this requirement Minor Area 12 Must be distinctly different from the major area.
 The minor is intended to provide depth in an area not directly needed for Ph.D. research or related to the area of the principal expertise of the student.
-Electives/Other 6 May be different than the major or minor, or could be applied to either the major or minor area Total 42
+Electives/Oth er 6 May be different than the major or minor, or could be applied to either the major or minor area Total 42